aledam-12/aledam-12/README.md

 - 👋 Hi, I’m @aledam-12
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Cybersecurity and frontend web developing
 - 🌱 I’m currently learning Computer Science
-- 📫 How to reach me: Instagram: aledam_12
+- 📫 How to reach me: Instagram: aledam_12  Email: alessandrodambrosio1212@gmail.com

 <!---
 I hope you'll enjoy it.
 For any question open a request!